coderaiser/cloudcmd/HELP.md

     npm i cloudcmd -g
 ```

-After that start it again, clear cache of your browser and reload page.
+Then start it again, clear cache of your browser and reload page.

 Hot keys
 ---------------